Build-to-Suit Development for CRE Tenants

 Transit-Oriented Development (TOD)

-Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification goals.
+Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification.